 The following is an employee engagement hierarchy that was found at HRZone.
 Every employee goes through each of the following stages before reaching the top of the pyramid, as a high performer:

-Improving employee engagement is a task that starts with the organizations working from the ground up, meaning that the leaders must comprehend the most basic human needs in terms of why a particular individual has chosen to work in that particular organization.
+Building a high performance team requires improving employee engagement that starts with the organizations working from the ground up, meaning that the leaders must comprehend the most basic human needs in terms of why a particular individual has chosen to work in that particular organization.
 The most basic need of: survival.
 Employees at this level of engagement are doing the job to fulfill their most pressing needs, such as paying the bills and putting food on the table.

 Interestingly, though over recent years employers have been pulling away from offering financial incentives to employees, Aon Hewitt’s 2013 report on Global Trends in Employee Engagement has found that pay has been the third most powerful driver of engagement (in 2012, “pay” took the sixth spot).
 What does this mean?
 That even though the pay may not regularly be contemplated when it comes to employee engagement initiatives, if this most basic of survival needs goes unmet, it will likely pose a considerable barrier to having a fully engaged employee.
 An employee who can’t meet their most basic everyday needs of survival, will not be able to display actions that require a higher level of engagement and interest like ideation.